KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/chrome-dev-tools.md

 1. Refresh your page to see your text return to what you have in your code.

-You can either keep your Dev Tools open or close them with the small x in the upper right corner of the Dev Tools
+You can either keep your Dev Tools open or close them with the small x in the upper right corner of the Dev Tools.

 Another quick way to open the tools at any time is through a keyboard short cut: